-Over my 33 year career (so far) in organomodified silicones, customers have occasionally asked me for green, natural or sustainable products.
-The early requests were infrequent, usually for very specific circumstances, and somewhat vague with the askers often uncertain what their choice of terminology meant.
-Recently, these requests are coming more frequently and the queriers clearly want products that are not based on petroleum.
-The origins for these are the beliefs that petroleum is non-sustainable long term and that a fossil fuel economy is harmful to the Earth we all call home.
+Until recently the market for green, natural or sustainable chemical additives was somewhat vague with uncertain terminology.
+Recently, this market driver has become clear - products which are not based on petroleum. he origins for this are the beliefs that petroleum is non-sustainable long term and that a fossil fuel economy is harmful to the Earth we all call home.

-In the last two years it seems the “Covidity of Errors” that we have lived through has dramatically reinforced this market driver.
-Whether it was facing one’s mortality or seeing first-hand how inadequately large-scale global problems are dealt with by society, the pandemic has turned this market driver into a market need.
+It seems that the “Covidity of Errors” we have lived through has dramatically reinforced this market driver.
+Whether it was facing one’s mortality or seeing first-hand how inadequately large scale global problems are dealt with by society, the pandemic has turned this market driver into a market need.
 While there are likely other factors that have “driven this driver”, today’s reality is that people want products made from botanical plants instead of petroleum plants.

-There are other more complex parallel considerations such as total carbon footprint that look at a more complete picture of a material’s impact on the environment[i].
+There are other more complex parallel considerations such as total carbon footprint which look at a more complete picture of a material’s impact on the environment.
 These are likely more effective but Human nature is to look for a short-cut and biological plant-based is an easy identifier.

 Coatings additives provide foam control, rheology modification, enhanced surface properties and/or improved appearance to coating films.
 There are differing types of chemical additives that provide this performance.
-This paper focuses on organomodified silicones, which represent a large share of the types used to provide flow and leveling, wetting, slip, release and protection properties.
-These additives are ubiquitous in small quantities – usually fractions of a percent – in industrial coatings.
+This article focuses on organomodified silicones which represent a large share of the types used to provide flow and leveling, wetting, slip, release, and protection properties.
+These additives are ubiquitous in small quantities – usually fractions of a percent - in industrial coatings.

 So how sustainable are these silicone materials?
 Before talking specifically about organomodified coatings additives, let’s go on a brief tangent about the background of the base silicone polymer.
-Silicone is a man-made polymer invented in the petroleum boom and is known by a few different names.
+Silicone is a man-made polymer invented in the petroleum boom which is known by a few different names.
 Polydimethylsiloxane, often abbreviated as PDMS, is a common and arguably more correct synonym for silicone.
-This is often shortened to siloxane[ii].
-In cosmetics, silicone is offered under the INCI names dimethicone, dimethiconol and cyclomethicone[iii].
+This is often shortened to siloxane.
+In cosmetics, silicone is offered under the INCI names dimethicone, dimethiconol and cyclomethicone.
 Dimethicone, along with its derivatives, are very frequently used in skin and hair products at multiple percent levels.

-In pharmaceuticals, Simethicone is an FDA-approved drug for treating digestive gas and bloating[iv].
-Defined in the U.S. Pharmacopeia as 93-96% silicone oil and 4-7% hydrophobic silica, this same structure is used to control foam in many industrial and food grade applications.
-Of course Simethicone is made under USP standards, but chemically it is the same as industrial silicone antifoam products.
+In pharmaceuticals, Simethicone is an FDA approved drug for treating digestive gas and bloating.
+Defined in the US Pharmacopeia as 93-96% silicone oil and 4-7% hydrophobic silica, this same structure is used to control foam in many industrial and food grade applications.
+Of course Simethicone is made under USP standards but chemically it is the same as industrial silicone antifoam products.

-It is interesting when I talk to people that everyone knows the FDA stopped the use of silicones for implants, but few people realize the FDA allowed them again after the facts were known[vii].
+Everyone knows the FDA stopped the use of silicones for implants, but few people realize the FDA allowed them again after the facts were known.
 Bad news is more newsworthy.
 Today, silicones are used extensively in medical devices due to their low toxicity and low rejection by the body’s natural defenses.

 So why use an “unnatural” polymer at all?
-A fair question with a straightforward answer, silicone behaves very uniquely.
+That’s a fair question the straight-forward answer is silicone behaves very uniquely.
 Relative to organic polymers, the silicon atoms stabilize the polymer to free-radical decomposition pathways such as oxidation and thermal breakdown.
-This leads to uses in high-temperature applications such as outdoor grills and car exhausts, as well as harsh environments such as space.
-Also, the polymer is thermally and electrically insulative, allowing unique performance in electronic encapsulants.
+This leads to uses in high temperature applications such as outdoor grills and car exhausts as well as harsh environments such as space.
+Also, the polymer is thermally and electrically insulative allowing unique performance in electronic encapsulants.

 To create coatings additives we had to solve that problem.
 It’s true that emulsification into water or using other materials to compatibilize the silicone sometimes works, but the only certain way is to chemically modify the silicone with organic groups.
 These organomodified silicones own the lion’s share of silicone-based coatings additives used today.

 Alpha-olefins and allyl started polyalkyleneoxides are the main feedstocks used in the industry to make these coatings additives.
 Today, these organic polymers are manufactured from petrochemicals.
-Ultimately, ethylene is used to make both of these common organic modifiers[x].
+Ultimately ethylene is used to make both of these common organic modifiers.

-Recently, a source has come onto the market for the polyalkyleneoxides that are ultimately derived via ethylene from sugar or corn ethanol.
+Recently, a source has come onto the market for the polyalkyleneoxides which are ultimately derived via ethylene from sugar or corn ethanol.
 The bio-ethylene is converted into ethylene oxide and plugged into the existing petroleum procedures.
-The allyl polyethyleneoxide materials are very similar to the corresponding petroleum-based materials that we buy today.
+The allyl polyethyleneoxide materials are very similar to the corresponding petroleum-based materials which we buy today.
 Minor differences in dispersity and average chain length are within a reasonable range.

 What follows is a summary of Siltech’s approaches and options for bio-sourced organic materials reacted with silicone to create coatings additives.

-Another bio-sourced organosilicone material that has been seen in the market is Eugenol modified silicones.
+Another bio-sourced organosilicone material which has been seen in the market is Eugenol modified silicones.
 These are currently sold in niche markets but not in coatings.
 Made from the hydrosilation of Eugenol, an essential oil isolated from cloves, these products have a more interesting structure for coatings additives.
-Similar aryl derivatives made from methyl styrene, such as our Siltech 3H-12MS, are used quite effectively as coatings additives.
-Siltech has not yet evaluated these Eugenol derivatives in coatings.
+Similar aryl derivatives made from methyl styrene, such as our Silwax® 3H-12MS, are used quite effectively as coatings additives.
+Siltech have not yet evaluated these Eugenol derivatives in coatings.
 Even though they may perform well, cloves are a less practical bio-source than corn or sugar cane.

-The seven products we synthesized include two excellent wetting agents, two strong slip agents, one “middle of the road” additive good for wetting and slip, and two linear structures.
+The seven products we synthesized include two excellent wetting agents, two strong slip agents, one “middle of the road” additive good for wetting and slip and two linear structures.
 These last two are known to be the best for slip, protection, anti-graffiti and similar applications due to the efficiency with which they orient at an interface.
-These seven range from 30-80% bio-organic content with the remainder being the silicone polymer.
-We have confirmed the biological origin with outside testing that uses radioisotopes to determine the petroleum content.
+These seven range from 30-80% Bio-organic content with the remainder being the silicone polymer.
+We have confirmed the biological origin with outside testing which uses radioisotopes to determine the petroleum content.